eirikb/when/readme.md

 [![Version](https://img.shields.io/npm/v/@eirikb/when.svg)](https://www.npmjs.com/package/@eirikb/when)

 Stubbing library for chained SDKs.

-  * Pass in a real object.
+- Pass in a real instance.
-  * Every function call gets a new stub, mapped by arguments.
+- Every function call gets a new stub, mapped by arguments.
-  * Last function or property can either `thenReturn` or `thenCall`.
+- Last function or property can either `thenReturn` or `thenCall`.

 I needed some way to test [pnpjs](https://github.com/pnp/pnpjs), and this library in combination with [ava](https://github.com/ava/ava) and [rewiremock](https://github.com/theKashey/rewiremock) works great.

 ## Install